-What you do during the first 100 days in a new job is crucial to your long-term success, whether you’re an employee or the U.S. President.
+What you do during the first 100 days in a new job is crucial to your long-term success.
 You have only one chance to make a great first impression, and you want to lay the foundation for achievements down the road.
 Here are 10 steps you can take to make these early days a success.
 I also spoke with Paul Wolfe, SVP of Human Resources at Indeed, to gain his perspective.

 1. Begin before day one to give yourself a head start: